 Timetable.
 The time limit for completion of degree requirements begins withthe

 date of matriculation and is specifically detailed in the student’s letter of admission.
 Students entering the program are given 5 consecutive semesters, in the specific sequence outlined in the curriculum sequence (Table 2), to complete the program requirements.
 An extension of time limit may be granted for circumstances beyond the student’s control.
-Requests for time extensions must be made in writing and approved by the director of the MS in Medical Laboratory Sciences Program Director.
+Requests for time extensions must be made in writing and approved by the director of the MS in Medical Laboratory Science Program Director.
 The director will forward the request to the Office of Graduate studies.

 Submission of Required University Forms.
 To initiate the process for degree conferral, candidates must submit an “Application for Advanced Degree” to the Office of Graduate Studies.
 The application deadlines is May 15 for Summer candidates.
 The application must be signed by the program director and department chair.
 There is an application fee of for master's degree candidates that is published by the university.
 Payment is required when the application is submitted.
 Upon completion of the audit, the Office of Graduate Studies notifies students in writing when they have met all degree requirements.